Vidit098/Email-automation/README.md

     •	python -m spacy download en_core_web_sm

-    •	then import rest of the packages written in code from pip
+    •	then import rest of the packages written in _init_.py which includes

  4.Then run the _init_.py file